hardiesoft/spectastiq/README.md

 <spectastiq-viewer src="/path/to/audio/my-audio-file.wav"></spectastiq-viewer>
 ```

-That's it!  *Spectastiq* will try to fit itself to the parent HTML element of the `<spectastic-viewer>` tag.
+That's it!  *Spectastiq* will try to fit itself to the parent HTML element of the `<spectastiq-viewer>` tag.

 Try [the example](https://hardiesoft.com/spectastiq/):